Rob

 Rob's Story

-Foster Needed <br/><br/>Rob is an incredibly sweet and affectionate boy when he feels safe and secure.
+Long Term Foster for FeLV Cat Needed We pay the veterinary costs, food and supplies.
+You provide the love <br/><br/>Rob is an incredibly sweet and affectionate boy when he feels safe and secure.
 He took a few months to let his guard down and show his true self with his rescuers.
-Unfortunately, he hides from anyone else.
 He needs a permanent home where he can decompress and take however long he needs to feel safe and loved.
 He's well worth the wait.<br/><br/>Rob originally tested positive for Feline Leukemia on the SNAP test then negative on the IFA that detects the presence of virus particles within white blood cells.
-What does this mean?
-We're not sure!
-The vet told us to treat him as a FeLV cat until retested - we'll know more January 2026.
-We've been told it's not likely, but we're going to give it a go!
-Either way, we are still in search of a life long family for our guy!<br/><br/>Rob is great with passive cats but a slow introduction is always important.
-Cats have to have FeLV, be vaccinated for FeLV or be kept separate until (if ever) a possible negative IFA test.<br/> <br/><br/>We're not sure how he'd do with dogs.
+The vet told us to treat him as a FeLV cat.
+That just means to monitor for any symptoms of illness (as you would any cat) and get him medical care quickly due to his weaken immune system. <br/><br/>Rob is great with passive cats but a slow introduction is always important.
+Cats have to have FeLV, be vaccinated for FeLV or be kept separate until (if ever) a possible negative test.<br/><br/>We're not sure how he'd do with dogs.

 Rob is great with passive cats but a slow introduction is always important.
-Cats have to have FeLV, be vaccinated for FeLV or be kept separate until (if ever) a possible negative IFA test.
+Cats have to have FeLV, be vaccinated for FeLV or be kept separate until (if ever) a possible negative test.

 Rob is great with passive cats but a slow introduction is always important.
-Cats have to have FeLV, be vaccinated for FeLV or be kept separate until (if ever) a possible negative IFA test.
+Cats have to have FeLV, be vaccinated for FeLV or be kept separate until (if ever) a possible negative test.

 We're not sure how he'd do with dogs.